rohtakpat314/ece210-final-project/README.md

 Implemented a real-time embedded application on the **ATmega328P (8-bit AVR architecture)** using an 8×8 WS2812B NeoPixel matrix and push-button inputs.
 The project focuses on **low-level I/O control, timing constraints, and state-driven execution** on a resource-limited microcontroller.

+Note: the code is AI-generated using Claude Code and was not written by me.
+The code was obtained via prompting the AI to meet specific regulations that pertained to this game.
+The reason for this is because it's an Electrical Engineering course, so testing of firwmare and programmability is not as valued as the actual hardware, soldering, and design process.

 ---

 ## Hardware